bradleybauer/music_visualizer/docs/README.md

 Default values need attention:

 What if the user doesn't provide image.geom?
-Should I assume they want a fullscreen quad to shade in image.frag?
+Should I assume they want a fullscreen quad to shade in image.frag? ( I think so, and if they do provide img.geom then just use that instead of the builtin fullscreen quad shader )

 What if the user does not provide shader.json?
 What should I assume then?

-I am not sure there is a good solution without making assumptions about how people use my app.
+I think I'll assume the user wants shadertoy like functionality if no shader.json is present.
+Maybe I'll give a prompt in the terminal that no shader.json file is loaded and that the program will operate in single-buffer-shadertoy-like mode.

+Would it be worthwhile to print current settings to the terminal window?

 # Thanks To